How to Reduce Hidden Costs by Understanding TCO in Inventory Management

 Just like concert tickets or takeout orders, where fees and charges quickly double the initial price, the hidden costs of inventory can add up over time.
 These costs aren’t always obvious, but if overlooked, they can eat into your margins and impact profitability.

-With inventory management, the extra costs can be harder to suss out, because they’re spread over time.
-Not only is the purchase price of your inventory important, there are also substantial costs associated with owning and managing that inventory that add up to the total cost of inventory.
+With inventory management, the extra costs can be harder to suss out because they’re spread over time.
+Not only is the purchase price of your inventory important, but there are also substantial costs associated with owning and managing that inventory that add up to the total cost of inventory.
 And if you’re not conscious and careful about them, they can reduce your profitability.

 Understanding the Total Cost of Ownership (TCO) is key to managing these expenses.
 Let’s explore the major elements of TCO and how to keep them in check.